The benefits of risk management software

 - Integrate risk-awareness throughout your business

 A common challenge in traditional risk management is ensuring every employee is engaged and aware of risks.
 By introducing a digitised system, business leaders are able to easily collaborate with employees at every level.
-Modernised risk-management systems also make it easier for employees to use; for example, Ideagen’s Pentana Risk has an intuitive user interface that is feature-rich but takes less than a day to learn.
+Modernised risk-management systems also make it easier for employees to use; for example, Ideagen Risk Management has an intuitive user interface that is feature-rich but takes less than a day to learn.

 - Stay on top of regulatory compliance with internal and external standards